29 April 2025

 Johanna Matz

 German postcard by Rüdel Verlag, Hamburg-Bergedorf, no. 1242.
 Photo: Filmaufbau / Schorchtfilm.
-Publicity still for Ingrid - die Geschichte eines Fotomodells/Ingrid, the Story of a Model (Géza von Radványi, 1955).
+Johanna Matz in Ingrid - die Geschichte eines Fotomodells / Ingrid, the Story of a Model (Géza von Radványi, 1955).

 In 1954 Johanna Matz also made Mannequins für Rio (Kurt Neumann, 1954), a melodrama about white slavery co-starring Scott Brady and Raymond Burr.
 This film was also made in an English language with the same stars as They Were So Young.

-That year she returned to the stage, because she considered herself primarily a theatre actress.
-She became a popular performer of the heroines of the classic dramas by Arthur Schnitzler, Gotthold Ephraim Lessing and Johann Wolfgang von Goethe, but also as the star in operettas.
+That year, she returned to the stage because she considered herself primarily a theatre actress.
+She became a popular performer of the heroines of the classic dramas by Arthur Schnitzler, Gotthold Ephraim Lessing and Johann Wolfgang von Goethe, but she also starred in operettas.

-Occasionally she played in such films like Mozart/The Life and Loves of Mozart (Karl Hartl, 1955) opposite Oskar Werner, Regine (Harald Braun, 1956) with Horst Buchholz, Frau Warrens Gewerbe/Mrs. Warren's Profession (Ákos Ráthonyi, 1960) with Lilli Palmer, Die Glücklichen Jahre der Thorwalds/The Happy Years of the Thorwalds (John Olden, Wolfgang Staudte, 1962) with Elisabeth Bergner, and the Heimatfilm Ruf der Wälder/Call of the Forests (Franz Antel, 1965) with Mario Girotti (Terence Hill).
+Occasionally she played in films like Mozart / The Life and Loves of Mozart (Karl Hartl, 1955) opposite Oskar Werner, Regine (Harald Braun, 1956) with Horst Buchholz, Frau Warrens Gewerbe / Mrs. Warren's Profession (Ákos Ráthonyi, 1960) with Lilli Palmer, Die Glücklichen Jahre der Thorwalds / The Happy Years of the Thorwalds (John Olden, Wolfgang Staudte, 1962) with Elisabeth Bergner, and the Heimatfilm Ruf der Wälder / Call of the Forests (Franz Antel, 1965) with Mario Girotti (Terence Hill).

 Johanna Matz